steindani/pandoc-include/README.md

     relative/to/the/command/root.md
     #do/not/include/this.md
     ```
+If the file does not exist, it will be skipped completely.
+No warnings, no
+residue, nothing.
+Putting an `#` as the first character in the line will make the
+filter skip that file.

+For now the nested includes only work for two levels, after that the source
+will be inserted and not parsed.

+*Note: the metadata from the included source files are discarded.*

 Alternatively, use one of the following to increase all the header levels in the
 included file.
 The first option is a shortcut for incrementing the level by 1.